HaloDAO/lending-market-v1/README.md

 ```

+## Local Setup

+- This repo eliminates docker implementation from Aave and uses hardhat instead for faster setup.
+- You can either run a node for localhost config by running `yarn hardhat node` on one terminal then add `--network localhost` on all hardhat tasks that youy will execute.
+You can also run tasks using the temporary hardhat node by not adding a flag for network and just running the task.

 ## Markets configuration

 The configurations related with the HaloDAO Lending Market Markets are located at `markets` directory.
 You can follow the `IAaveConfiguration` interface to create new Markets configuration or extend the current HaloDAO Lending Market configuration.